-- Possessing, as verified by a district employee, selling, or otherwise furnishing a firearm, unless the student had obtained prior written permission to possess the firearm from a certificated school employee, with the principal or designee's concurrence. - However, possession of an imitation firearm, as defined in Education Code 48900(m), shall not be regarded as an offense requiring a mandatory recommendation for expulsion and mandatory expulsion. - Brandishing a knife as defined in Education Code 48915(g) at another person. - Unlawfully selling a controlled substance listed in Health and Safety Code 11053-110584. - Committing or attempting to commit a sexual assault as defined in Penal Code 261, 266c, 286, 288, 288a, or 289, or committing a sexual battery as defined in Penal Code 243.4 - Possession of an explosive as defined in 18 USC 921
+• Possessing, selling, or otherwise furnishing a firearm, unless the student had obtained prior written permission to possess the firearm from a certificated school employee, with the principal or designee's concurrence.

+However, possession of an imitation firearm, as defined in Education Code 48900(m), shall not be regarded as an offense requiring a mandatory recommendation for expulsion and mandatory expulsion.

+- Brandishing a knife as defined in Education Code 48915(g) at another person. - Unlawfully selling a controlled substance listed in Health and Safety Code 11053-110584. - Committing or attempting to commit a sexual assault as defined in Penal Code 261, 266c, 286, 288, 288a, or 289, or committing a sexual battery as defined in Education Code 48900. - Possession of an explosive as defined in 18 USC 921